CivicActions/guidebook/practice-areas/engineering/drupal/drupal-developer-tips-for-getting-the-most-out-of-open-source.md

 -   **Patches** A patch is a contribution to a project that can reasonably be expected to be accepted.
 A patch is generic (not specific to a particular site).
 It's contributed back to the codebase with the confidence that in all likelihood it will be accepted.
 Thus, a patch is a short-term change--once it is accepted, the codebase will again be clean.
 -   **Hacks** A hack is a small change made to a file or files in the knowledge that it is unlikely to be accepted as a contribution to the original project.
 A hack may be made e.g. to provide customizations required by a client.
 Hacks may e.g. cause code conflicts when code is updated to a new version.
 Hacks have permanent costs--they must be maintained in perpetuity.
 -   **Forks** A fork is extensive customizations made to an existing project to the extent that the codebase is now fundamentally customized.
-A fork basically converts an existing project into a custom module that must be permanently maintained on a custom basis for the site in question.
+A fork converts an existing project into a custom module that must be permanently maintained on a custom basis for the site in question.
 Forking implies major long term costs and largely undermines the benefits of open source development, e.g., minimization of future maintenance and upgrade costs.
 Forks should be avoided whenever possible.

 In weighing potential changes, it's essential to figure out what kind of change we're making and to carefully weigh costs and benefits, ensuring that the client too is aware of long term implications.
 At every stage, we should ask: